HyperJeanJean/TPW-TPI-Fixes/README.md

  - Install the patch 2.0 (you can find it in the TPW folder)

- - Copy TP.exe, TP_AltRes.exe and the "data" folder from the "TPW" folder into your installation folder
+ - Copy TP.exe and TP_AltRes.exe from the "TPW" folder into your installation folder

  - Copy the files from the "Common" folder into your installation folder

+ - Inside your installation folder, set the file "Data/tpwfnt/DONOTREMOVE.txt" as read-only

  - Restart your computer

  - Optional: if you want to play with the bonus content from the Gold edition, copy the files from "TPW/Bonus content" into your installation folder

 You can now launch the game.
+If you installed the game in "C:\Program Files (x86)" (which is the default) or any other folder that requires admin privileges, I would recommend you run the game as administrator otherwise you may have some minor font issues.
+Alternatively you can try copying the files from "TPW/Fonts" inside your installation folder (but don't do both, as the game will remove these files if it is run as admin).

 Remember to set your graphic settings to "high" and make sure the hardware renderer is enabled in the options for better graphics.

 ## Theme Park Inc

-**DO NOT LAUNCH THE GAME UNTIL YOU HAVE COMPLETED ALL THE STEPS!
-OTHERWISE THE GAME WILL USE A FALLBACK FONT FOR MOST OF ITS IN-GAME TEXT.**

 - If you had already installed the game:
    - Backup your saves
    - Uninstall the game
-   - Delete the installation folder (usually C:\Program Files (x86)\Bullfrog\Theme Park Inc)
+   - Delete the installation folder (by default C:\Program Files (x86)\Bullfrog\Theme Park Inc)
-   - Delete the corresponding folder in your VirtualStore if it exists (usually C:\Users\\\<Your username\>\AppData\Local\VirtualStore\Program Files (x86)\Bullfrog\Theme Park Inc)
+   - Delete the corresponding folder in your VirtualStore if it exists (by default C:\Users\\\<Your username\>\AppData\Local\VirtualStore\Program Files (x86)\Bullfrog\Theme Park Inc)
    - Restart your computer

  - Install the game

- - Copy Game.exe, Game_AltRes.exe and the "data" folder from the "TPI" folder into your installation folder
+ - Copy Game.exe and Game_AltRes.exe from the "TPI" folder into your installation folder

  - Copy the files from the "Common" folder into your installation folder

+ - Inside your installation folder, set the file "Data/tpwfnt/DONOTREMOVE.txt" as read-only

  - Restart your computer

  - Optional: if you want to play with the bonus content from the North American version, copy the files from "TPI/Bonus content" into your installation folder

 You can now launch the game.
+If you installed the game in "C:\Program Files (x86)" (which is the default) or any other folder that requires admin privileges, I would recommend you run the game as administrator otherwise you may have some minor font issues.
+Alternatively you can try copying the files from "TPI/Fonts" inside your installation folder (but don't do both, as the game will remove these files if it is run as admin).

 Remember to set your graphic settings to "high" and make sure the hardware renderer is enabled in the options for better graphics.

+## Troubleshooting

+If your game crashes at start or does not launch, this may be caused by a font issue (more info here: https://web.archive.org/web/20200628063012/https://www.adamhearn.co.uk/games/themeparkworld/tpwwin2kfix.html).
+Please try this:
+ - Follow the installation procedure again, including the restarts.
+Do not launch the game!
+ - Copy the files from "TPW/Fonts" (for Theme Park World) or "TPI/Fonts" (for Theme Park Inc) into your installation folder
+ - Inside your installation folder, set all the files in "data/tpwfnt" as read-only
+ - Restart your computer
+ - Hopefully, you should now be able to play the game

 ## Changing your resolution